matsimon/forks-dmarc-report-viewer/ms-365/README.devicecode.md

 ## Instructions
 1. You have Docker and Docker-Compose installed
-2. Your MS account admin has given his constent
+2. Your MS account admin has given his consent
 3. You have an app registered (single tenant) in Entra ID
 4. In the app registration set this Redirect URI configuration:
    - Manage > Authentication > Redirect URI configuration > + Add Redirect URI